 - It’s alright to share your disappointment with your child about her performance.
 If you deny feeling disappointed, she will know you are pretending and that will cause her more distress.

-- Avoid the blame game; either with your child or the school or the system.
+- Avoid the blame game; with your child, the school and the system.
 Once things settle down, evaluate what you can do differently to support your child to do better next time.
 Bringing up old stories and dishing out advice will not help.
 Ask her how you can help and support her.
 Look ahead, while learning from the recent experience.

 - State your expectations clearly and see whether they match your child's expectations.
 More importantly, let him know that you still love him, no matter what.

 - Do not withdraw your child’s extra-curricular activities as a punishment.
 Instead, help him plan his time effectively.

 - Do not take full responsibility for what happened.
 This will absolve your child of any self-responsibility.
 Instead, help him evaluate what went wrong and let him draw up an action plan for improvement

 What do you do if your child fails in a subject?